 Too hot to handle

-Temps across the Southwest can reach over 105 degrees for weeks during summer heat waves.
+Temperatures across the Southwest can routinely reach 120+ degrees for weeks during summer heat waves.

 Sometimes, your home’s equipment can’t keep up.
 Air conditioners, swamp coolers and fans can only do so much.
 As interior temps reach 80 degrees or higher, even in a home with cooling mechanisms, that means the equipment in your home is overheating, too.